CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 If the file crashes when trying to open it use the start.cmd file instead.

-To use this make sure python 3.9 (ore the latest on the website) and above is installed: https://python.org
+To use this make sure python 3.9 (or the latest on the website) and above is installed: https://python.org

 How to use: